ReactiveBayes/GraphPPL.jl/docs/src/migration.md

 ### Factor aliases

 In version `4.0`, we can define factor aliases to define different implementations of the same factor.
 For example, in `ReactiveMP.jl`, there are multiple implentations of the `Normal` distribution.
 Previously, we would have to explicitly call `NormalMeanVariance` or `NormalMeanPrecision`.
 In version `4.0`, we can define factor aliases to default to certain implementations when specific keyword arguments are used on construction.
-For example: `Normal(μ = 0, σ = 1)` will default to `NormalMeanVariance` and `Normal(μ = 0, τ = 1)` will default to `NormalMeanPrecision`.
+For example: `Normal(μ = 0, σ² = 1)` will default to `NormalMeanVariance` and `Normal(μ = 0, τ = 1)` will default to `NormalMeanPrecision`.
 This allows users to quickly toggle between different implementations of the same factor, while keeping an implementation agnostic model definition.

+!!! note
+     This feature works only in the combination with the `~` operator, which creates factor nodes.
+Therefore it cannot be used to instantiate a distribution object in a regular Julia code.

 ### Nested models